juliobg/SAIS/README.md

 # C++14 SA-IS algorithm implementation

 A suffix array is a sorted array of all suffixes of a string.
-This an implementation of the SA-IS algorithm to built a suffix array.
+This an implementation of the SA-IS algorithm to built a suffix array in linear time.
 For example, just calling:

     std::string str("thisastringfortesting");
-    auto sa = sais_suffix_array(str);
+    std::vector<int> sa = sais_suffix_array(str);

 will produce the following array:

+    { 21, 0, 4, 15, 11, 20, 10, 1, 18, 8, 2, 19, 9, 12, 7, 13, 3, 16, 5, 14, 0, 17, 6 }

+which corresponds to the suffixes (note empty suffix is also included in the array):

+    21
     04 astringfortesting
     15 esting
     11 fortesting